11 Things Husbands Do That Make Wives Crazy

 Prescription: Interrupt and growl “Get to point, honey!”

-What if your husband is the social butterfly?
+What if your husband is a social butterfly?
 Imagine both of you at a gathering, you’re tired and want to go home.

 You try to signal him but he is still busy chatting away.
 When you catch his attention, he is still completely clueless.